-At Evansville Day School, we have created a trusting environment in which students, as a rule, do not attach locks to their lockers.
-Should one wish to apply a lock, the appropriate division head must be notified of the combination or given the key.
+At Evansville Day School, we have created a trusting environment in which students do not attach locks to their lockers.

 Lockers are the property of the school, and therefore are not treated as private property.
 The school reserves the right to search lockers at any time.
-No exchange of lockers may occur without the consent of the appropriate advisor.
-Lockers should be kept free of permanent writing, signs, decals or stickers.
+No exchange of lockers may occur without the consent of the division head.
+Lockers should be kept free of permanent writing, signs, decals, or stickers.
 Students should not bring large sums of money or valuable items to school.
-The school will not assume responsibility for such items.
+The school does not assume responsibility for such items.